kyegbert/data-science/r-coursera/README.md

 R scripts that utilize Pandoc to output PDFs, HTML, etc. need to be run like so:

 `xvfb-run Rscript -e 'library(rmarkdown); rmarkdown::render("/<container-path-to-rscript>/<rscript.Rmd>")'`

+Run Shiny apps as below.
+Pointing the `shiny.host` to a non-loopback IP allows the app to be accessed outside the container.

+`xvfb-run Rscript -e 'library(methods); shiny::runApp("/<container-path-to-project-directory>/", port=3838, launch.browser=FALSE, host = getOption("shiny.host", "0.0.0.0"))'`

 ### License